All links go directly to official Mansura, Louisiana government websites.

 Regular MeetingsPublic Sessions

 Economically, Mansura has a historical significance as a hub for agriculture, particularly in the production of rice and soybeans, which are vital to the local economy.
-The town is also home to the Avoyelles Parish Fairgrounds, where annual events and community gatherings take place, fostering a strong sense of community among residents.
-Additionally, the neighborhood of Bayou des Glaises is known for its scenic beauty and recreational opportunities, contributing to the town's appeal as a quiet, rural locale.
+The town is also home to the Avoyelles Parish Fairgrounds, where annual events and community gatherings take place, a strong sense of community among residents.
+The neighborhood of Bayou des Glaises is known for its scenic beauty and recreational opportunities, contributing to the town's appeal as a quiet, rural locale.

 Jail & Inmate Records

-The Avoyelles Parish Detention Center is the main facility for incarcerating individuals arrested within the parish.
-The booking process involves fingerprinting, photographing, and recording personal information of the detainee.
-Inmate lookup is available through the sheriff's office, allowing residents to find information about current inmates.
-Visitation rules are specific to the facility, typically requiring prior scheduling and adherence to strict guidelines.
-The bond process follows Louisiana state law, allowing for the posting of bail through cash, property, or bail bondsmen.
+The Avoyelles Parish Detention Center is the main facility for incarcerating individuals arrested throughout the parish.
+Anyone booked into the facility undergoes fingerprinting, photographing, and personal information recording.
+Residents seeking information about current inmates can use the lookup service available through the sheriff's office.
+Visitation requires prior scheduling and strict adherence to facility guidelines.
+The bond process operates under Louisiana state law, with detainees able to post bail through cash, property, or bail bondsmen.

 Court Records